New England States Committee on Electricity

 Message from the President Page 3

-Section II: NESCOE Staff & Consultants Page 10
+Section II.
+NESCOE Staff & Consultants Page 11

 Message from the President

 Under the leadership of Executive Director Heather Hunt, NESCOE has become integral to the development of sound energy policy in New England.
-As an organization, NESCOE has grown at a deliberate pace and now has a staff of six highly competent professionals with backgrounds in economics, accounting, engineering, and law, as well as experience in government, the generation and transmission sectors of the electric industry, and consulting.
+As an organization, NESCOE has grown at a deliberate pace and has a staff of highly competent professionals with backgrounds in economics, accounting, engineering, and law, as well as experience in government, the generation and transmission sectors of the electric industry, and consulting.
 Working closely with the New England Conference of Public Utilities Commissioners and the staffs of the six New England utility commissions, NESCOE is an active participant in the various NEPOOL committees that drive the development of electricity policy in the region.
 It also works closely with ISO-New England regarding the ISO’s obligation to ensure day-to-day reliable operation of the regional bulk power generation and transmission system, oversee the fair administration of wholesale electricity markets, and manage a comprehensive planning process.
-NESCOE has also taken the lead in preparing the New England Governors’ Renewable Energy Blueprint and in other efforts regarding coordinated power procurement and transmission siting collaboration.
+NESCOE has also taken the lead in preparing the New England Governors’ Renewable Energy Blueprint, in regional discussions on procurement of natural gas capacity and clean energy-related infrastructure, and in other efforts regarding coordinated power procurement and transmission siting collaboration.

-In my two-and-a-half years as Chair of the Massachusetts Department of Public Utilities, I have witnessed the ever growing need for utility commissions and states to be actively involved in regional and national regulatory and policy forums affecting electricity and energy policy as the costs of transmission increase and the volatility of energy prices persists.
+In my three-and-a-half years as Chair of the Massachusetts Department of Public Utilities, I have witnessed the ever growing need for utility commissions and states to be actively involved in regional and national regulatory and policy forums affecting electricity and energy policy as the costs of transmission increase, the volatility of energy prices persists, the region’s dependence on natural gas increases, and the imperative to address climate change becomes increasingly urgent.
 From the perspective of Massachusetts, I have focused on expanding our capabilities to engage effectively on these issues.
 I have also witnessed during that time the positive effects of the six New England states working closely together on these important issues.
 It has certainly been the case that what unites us is much greater than what divides us and, as a consequence, New England has been an exceptionally influential voice in Congress and at the Federal Energy Regulatory Commission.

 It is my distinct honor to serve as the President of NESCOE.
 I am proud to have played a role in the development of NESCOE as a strong and consistent voice that relies on clear-eyed research and analysis, attentive communication and consultation, and effective advocacy to accomplish its mission.
 It is a pleasure to work with Heather and the NESCOE staff, the State Managers, and the staffs of the New England public utility commissions, all of whom toil in obscurity on incredibly complex subject matter with little acknowledgment for their tremendous efforts on behalf of the citizens of our six states.